Building a stable classifier with the inflated argmax: Discussion

 \section{Discussion}

 \paragraph{Related work.} There is an enormous literature on set-valued classification, so we only reference some of the most relevant works.
 Much prior work has considered the possibility of a more relaxed argmax to allow for uncertainty \citep{bridle1990softmax,de2016exploration,martins2016softmax,blondel2020learning,zhao2023softmax}.
-The more recent literature has focused on producing a sparse set of weights, but none of these works offer a formal stability guarantee for the support of the weights.
+The more recent papers in this line of work have focused on producing a sparse set of weights, but none of these works offer a formal stability guarantee for the support of the weights.
 Our work is the first to propose a version of the argmax that can provably control a notion of stability for the classification setting.

 Our definition of selection stability relies on a notion of consistency between sets---two sets of candidate labels are consistent if they have at least one common element.
 This is similar in flavor to conformal classification \citep{lei2014classification,sadinle2019least}, where a set of candidate values is valid if it contains the correct label; this method does not rely on any distributional assumptions, and consequently has been applied to complex and high-dimensional applications such as generative language models \citep{quach2023conformal}.
 These frameworks share the motivation of avoiding `overconfidence in the assignment of a definite label' \citep{hechtlinger2018cautious}.